 Participating in printmaking and bookbinding courses inspired me to initiate creative book projects with kids in Jakarta and Berlin.
 After my own kids have grown I started to focus more on my own artist journey taking workshops in plant dyes and ecoprinting, diving deeper into a sustainable art practice.

 Focussing on ecoprinting initially I arranged my foraged leaves mainly from an aesthetic point of view or examined perfection and imperfection in the multitude of leaf shapes.
 For some time now, I have been fascinated by collecting leaves and flowers in certain places and focussing on collective processes.
 I let the plants speak and expresses the felt energy in my compositions.
 I also depict human influences, often a threat to nature, for example through geometric structures or letters.

 My works have been exhibited in Prinzessinnengarten in Berlin-Kreuzberg and within the project creative-anarchist urban escape chronicle at three art spaces along the U8 in Berlin.
 I have been “the only artist” having an open studio residency in the Bauhaus Reuse Pavilion on a roundabout in central Berlin during the current pandemic.
 I recently engage myself in designing and building raised garden beds in public space also giving room to neighbourhood exhibitions.
-If the pandemic allows my works created at Bauhaus Reuse Pavilion will be exhibited there this spring.
+In the second week of April 21 my works created at Bauhaus Reuse Pavilion will be exhibited there.